hamlim/blog/pages/posts/2021/march/on-code-review.md

 codebase, frequently applying my own personal preferences and flavors on top of our existing styleguides.

-More recently, I've tried to take a more broad view of the changes, de-valuaing my own internal preferences in favor of thinking about the code as belonging to everyone (both current contributors and future contributors).
+More recently, I've tried to take a more broad view of the changes, devaluaing my own internal preferences in favor of thinking about the code as belonging to everyone (both current contributors and future contributors).